gramoscelli/Ciaa-Arduino/README.md

-# Rama develop:
+# Testing de portación de funciones para Arduino
-Se usa para testing de funciones Arduino vía sAPI.
+Se usa para testing de funciones para implementar funciones de HW de Arduino usando la biblioteca sAPI.

-Funciones a implementar:

 ## Analog I/O

+La biblioteca Analog I/O de Ardunio está compuesta por:

 *   analogRead()
 *   analogReference()
 *   analogWrite()

-Requisitos (sacados de la referencia oficial de Arduino):
+### Documentación extraída de la referencia oficial de Arduino:

 1\) **analogRead()** Reads the value from the specified analog pin.
 Arduino boards contain a multichannel, 10-bit analog to digital converter.
 This means that it will map input voltages between 0 and the operating voltage(5V or 3.3V) into integer values between 0 and 1023.
 On an Arduino UNO, for example, this yields a resolution between readings of: 5 volts / 1024 units or, 0.0049 volts (4.9 mV) per unit.
 See the table below for the usable pins, operating voltage and maximum resolution for some Arduino boards.